randy3k/LaTeXYZ/syntax/README.md

-LaTeX-Plus Syntax
+LaTeXPlus Syntax
 ==============
-It is the syntax library used by [LaTeX-Plus](https://github.com/randy3k/LaTeX-Plus).
+It is the syntax library used by [LaTeXPlus](https://github.com/randy3k/LaTeXPlus).